1928 United States Senate election in New Jersey: Results

 On election night, the results were too close to call.

 Robert Carey, a reformist Jersey City judge who lost the Republican nomination for Governor to Morgan F. Larson, quickly alleged that many Hudson County Democrats had voted in the Republican primary for Larson and Stokes as part of a deal with Democratic boss Frank Hague.
 Carey demanded an investigation by the state Attorney General, which Kean and Frelinghuysen seconded.

+Results by county

 Aftermath

 The primary left a lasting rift in the state Republican Party.
 At the party convention weeks later, Stokes denounced "payroll politicians" and unsuccessfully called for a resolution to bar candidates from spending except on specific items, which he claimed would prevent the nomination from being "purchased."
 Frelinghuysen also demanded an investigation of Carey's charges against Hague, denouncing "those who pretended to be loyal Republicans but who traded with the Democratic bosses."

 Frelinghuysen finally endorsed Kean in September, citing his friendship with Herbert Hoover and his support for the "progressive policies" of the Coolidge administration.
 He ran for Senate again in 1930 but finished a distant third in the primary to Dwight Morrow.